tadernielsen/startup/README.md

 This application serves as both a developer log and a place where I can feature games I have created.
 People can go on the application and read the devlogs and download games that I have created and released onto their computer.
 The site can also double as a portfolio where I can send employers to look at my works.

-> [!NOTE]
->  This is a template for your startup application.
-You must modify this `README.md` file for each phase of your development.
-You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
-Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
-Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.

-> [!NOTE]
->  If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.

 ## 🚀 Specification Deliverable

-> [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.